teamunitlab/unitlab-sdk/README.md

 Easy and straightforward data annotation platform for any business or company to leverage AI models with powerful data.
 To achieve this, Unitlab provides the best service to rely on AI-powered tools and industry-level annotators with state-of-the-art models surpassing any open-source or alternative.
 Our mission is to ease and automate the platform for everybody.
 Unitlab serves a huge workspace to provide hiring labelers that make any scale of the projects.
 We aim to truly change the nature of our society for the better.

 @axror please write more readme how to run etc.

+## How to generate secure so files
+python compile.py build_ext --inplace

+## How to generate pip files

+python setup.py sdist

+## How to upload to pip clould
+### [Note] change version to new

+pip install twine

+twine upload dist/*

+Enter pip user & password
+Done!